ArunavD/golden_cross_strategy/README.md

 ![logo](https://github.com/ArunavD/golden_cross_strategy/blob/master/Figure_0.png)

-I have tested golden cross strategy in S&P500 (SPY) using python and backtrader.
+I have tested golden cross strategy in S&P500 (SPY) and NIFTY_50 using python and backtrader.
 Also added buy and hold strategy to get the idea of calling strategies from console.